o3de/o3de.org/content/docs/user-guide/features/components/development/reflection.md

 ## Editing {#component-entity-system-reflect-component-editing}

-When you run Lumberyard tools such as Lumberyard Editor, an `EditContext` and a `SerializeContext` are provided\.
+When you run O3DE tools such as O3DE Editor, an `EditContext` and a `SerializeContext` are provided\.
 You can use the robust facilities in these contexts to expose your fields to content creators\.

 The following code demonstrates basic edit context reflection: